tyxsspa/AnyText/README.md

 ![sample](docs/sample.jpg "sample")

 ## 📌News
 [2024.02.06] - Happy Lunar New Year Everyone!
-We've launched a fun app on ModelScope to create cute meme stickers([表情包大师](https://modelscope.cn/studios/iic/MemeMaster/summary)).
+We've launched a fun app(表情包大师/MeMeMaster) on [ModelScope](https://modelscope.cn/studios/iic/MemeMaster/summary) and [HuggingFace](https://huggingface.co/spaces/martinxm/MemeMaster) to create cute meme stickers.
 Come and have fun with it!
 [2024.01.17] - 🎉AnyText has been accepted by ICLR 2024(**Spotlight**)!
 [2024.01.04] - FP16 inference is available, 3x faster!
 Now the demo can be deployed on GPU with >8GB memory.
 Enjoy!
 [2024.01.04] - HuggingFace Online demo is available [here](https://huggingface.co/spaces/modelscope/AnyText)!
 [2023.12.28] - ModelScope Online demo is available [here](https://modelscope.cn/studios/damo/studio_anytext/summary)!
-[2023.12.27] - 🧨We released the latest checkpoint(v1.1) and inference code, check on [modelscope](https://modelscope.cn/models/damo/cv_anytext_text_generation_editing/summary) in Chinese.
+[2023.12.27] - 🧨We released the latest checkpoint(v1.1) and inference code, check on [ModelScope](https://modelscope.cn/models/damo/cv_anytext_text_generation_editing/summary) in Chinese.
 [2023.12.05] - The paper is available at [here](https://arxiv.org/abs/2311.03054).

 For more AIGC related works of our group, please visit [here](https://github.com/AIGCDesignGroup), and we are seeking collaborators and research interns([Email us](mailto:cangyu.gyf@alibaba-inc.com)).